- - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 a) how the working characteristics of materials affect the ways they are used

-b) how materials can be combined and mixed to create more useful properties [for example, using cardboard triangles on the corners of a wooden framework to strengthen it]
+b) how materials can be combined and mixed to create more useful properties [for example, using cardboard triangles on the corners of a

 c) how mechanisms can be used to make things move in different ways, using a range of equipment including an ICT control program